equinor/radix-public-site/public-site/docs/src/guides/authentication/index.md

           port: 6379
   ```
   `clientId` is the application ID for the application registration in Azure AD.
   `scope` is configured to include **offline_access**.
-With **offline_access** included, the OAuth2 service receives a long lived refresh token that used to get a new access token as the old one expires.
+With **offline_access** included, the OAuth2 service receives a long lived refresh token that is used to get a new access token as the old one expires.
 Read more about Microsoft Identity Platform scopes [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent#openid-connect-scopes).
-  `setXAuthRequestHeaders` and `setAuthorizationHeader` is set to **true** to include *X-Auth-* headers with claims from the Access Token and the Access Token itself, and the *Authorization: Bearer* header with the ID Token, to the upstream request.
+  `setXAuthRequestHeaders` and `setAuthorizationHeader` is set to **true** to include *X-Auth-** headers with claims from the access token and the access token itself, and the *Authorization: Bearer* header with the ID Token, to the upstream request.
-  `sessionStoreType` is set to **redis** instead of using the default which is **cookie**, and `connectionUrl` is set to the address of the local Redis component.
+  `sessionStoreType` is set to **redis** instead of using the default of **cookie**, and `connectionUrl` is set to the address of the local Redis component.
-  It is recommended to use Redis as session store instead of cookie because of [knows issues]() with refreshing the Access Token and updating the session cookie's Expires attribute.
+  It is recommended to use Redis as session store instead of cookie because of [knows issues]() with refreshing the access token and updating the session cookie's Expires attribute.
   The Redis server can be hosted as a Radix component, or an external Redis service like [Azure Cache for Redis](https://azure.microsoft.com/nb-no/services/cache/).
 In this example, Redis is hosted as a Radix component.

 - Build the application in Radix and open the Radix Web Console to set REDIS_PASSWORD for the `redis` component, and required secrets for the OAuth service used by the `web` component.